About the Smokies -- Smoky Mountains | Gatlinburg | Pigeon Forge | Sevierville | Townsendbest guide smoky mountains

 In the national park you will find hiking trails for every age group and for every fitness (or lack of) category.
 Some trails are strenuous, others are moderate, and the trail at Sugarlands Visitor Center is handicap accessible.

 Driving trails are breathtaking, viewing historic buildings is fun and interesting, and viewing wildlife is a favorite for photographers.
 The national park offers exhibits which are must sees.
 The Great Smoky Mountains Heritage Center celebrates the cultural heritage of East Tennessee and the Great Smoky Mountains region.
 Gallery exhibits, educational programs, demonstrations and festivals guide you on an historic journey through time to visit the diverse cultures of Townsend and Tuckaleechee Cove.
-A new exhibit, the Appalachian National Scenic Trail, is now displayed at the Sugarlands Visitor Center, and an upcoming series of lectures by "thru-hikers," those who have hiked the entire 2,175-mile Appalachian Trail.
+An exhibit, the Appalachian National Scenic Trail, is displayed at Sugarlands Visitor Center.

-Outdoor adventure include hiking, biking, hayrides (fee-based), horseback riding (fee-based), and whitewater rafting (fee-based).
+Outdoor adventures include hiking, biking, hayrides (fee-based), horseback riding (fee-based), and whitewater rafting (fee-based).
 You can also view many waterfalls within the park.

 Smoky Mountain cultural festivals include storytelling, molasses making, music, and Old Timer's Day.
 Other interesting festivals are Bird Day, firefly show at Elkmont, lyemaking demonstrations, Springfest, and Winterfest.